a-r-d/a-r-d.github.io/_posts/2024-05-17-human-credulity-defense-is-in-finite-supply.markdown

 2. You are eating unhealthy and want to stop.
 3. You are not going to the gym enough and want to train yourself to WANT to go more.
 4. You procrastinate on studying and you want to train yourself to WANT to study.
-   1. e.g. you are trying to learn a specific language but you are being lazy about it.
+5. You are trying to learn a specific language but you are being lazy about it.

 Could you change your own desires?
 My guess is yes, you can.
 Desire, as [Girard posited](https://en.wikipedia.org/wiki/Mimetic_theory), is memetic in nature.
 Why not program your own desires to be the person you want to be?